 Ask friends and colleagues, and ask them to ask around too.
 Still no luck?
 Try our dedicated Facebook group The British Beauty Line.
 I'm not exaggerating when I say our members are so clued up when it comes to beauty—and they're so willing to lend a word of advice.
 Between the 580 of them, no doubt someone will live in your area (or know someone that does) and have a great recommendation to share.

 Directories such as Treatwell are brilliant at informing you of all the beauty salons in your local area, including salons that offer makeup services.
 Make a shortlist of nearby salons and then give them all a call to find out what sort of service they offer.
 Considering it's your wedding day and you're bound to be frantic as it is, ask if they offer mobile makeup sessions so you needn't travel.
-Apps such as Blow LTD and The Glam App offer makeup services, although it can be tricky to trial a certain makeup artist before booking for the big day.
+Apps like The Glam App offer makeup services, although it can be tricky to trial a certain makeup artist before booking for the big day.

 Just think—book your makeup artist in and that's another thing ticked off your very long wedding to-do list.

 Thinking about doing it yourself?
-Below, shop some of our favourite bridal beauty products
+Below, shop some of our favorite bridal beauty products.

-Use La Mer's finely-milled yet super-sturdy powder to take down that mid-afternoon shine in the centre of the face.
+Use La Mer's finely-milled yet super-sturdy powder to take down that mid-afternoon shine in the center of the face.

 Nothing will hide a week of poor (excited) sleep like Bobbi Brown's industrial-strength under-eye concealer.